Contract Phase Data Collection Tasks

 To determine the solicitation type, search the proposal documentation for explicit statements.
 Use judgment if the type is not clearly stated, based on available information

-Identify the Acquisition Method from the following options:
+Identify the Acquisition Method from the following options: (Give your best guess if not mentioned)

 - 8(a) STARS